 Objective 1: Support the health and wellbeing of Prince Frederick residents.

-Work with CalvertHealth to address the priority health topic of exercise, nutrition, and weight.
-[CR/OAA, CCHD]
+Work with CalvertHealth to address the priority health topic of exercise, nutrition and weight.
+[CR/OOA, CCHD]

 Provide adequate space for the Calvert County Health Department to provide services to the county community.
 [BOCC, CR]